November 2009 Rawalpindi bombing

 The November 2009 Rawalpindi bombing was a suicide attack carried out in front of the Mall Road branch of National Bank of Pakistan in Rawalpindi, Pakistan.
-The blast area was considered to be a very safe and high security place.
-Tehrik-i-Taliban was blamed for this deadly blast, which occurred when Pakistan government announced £3m in rewards for the capture of the Taliban leadership.
+The blast area was considered to be a very safe and high-security place.
+Tehrik-i-Taliban was blamed for this deadly blast, which occurred when the Pakistan government announced £3m in rewards for the capture of the Taliban leadership.

 Blast

-The blast occurred when an alleged suicide bomber riding a motorcycle blew up himself outside the door of a local bank near Shalimar Hotel behind the Pearl Continental Hotel, which is also a commercial area.
+The blast was done through a suicide bomber, who was riding a motorcycle and blew himself up outside a local bank, situated near Shalimar and the Pearl Continental hotels.

 A witness to the blast said, "We were sitting on the second floor of our office.
-It was a huge blast, Our building shook as if in an earthquake and when we came out there was smoke everywhere and body parts were thrown into our office."
+It was a huge blast, our building shook as if in an earthquake, and when we came out there was smoke everywhere and body parts were thrown into our office."

-Rescue teams arrived on the blast area and an emergency was declared in major hospitals.
-Many education institutions were closed in the city and high security deployed in the sensitive areas.
+Rescue teams arrived at the blast area and an emergency was declared in major hospitals.
+Many education institutions were closed in the city and security teams were deployed in the sensitive areas.